NicGorod/MusicBot/README.md

 On windows:
 Download the FFmpeg build from FFmpeg's official site.
 Extract the files and add the bin directory to your system's PATH environment variable.
+Adjust code to point to it